-Can I substitute Greek yogurt for the sour cream?
-Yes you can.
+Yes you can make this lemon poppy seed bundt cake with yogurt!
 I usually lean towards sour cream when I bake cakes because it has a higher fat content compared to yogurt.
 However, using Greek yogurt will offer a slightly healthier cake and still lend delicious results.
-Pro tip: If you plan on substituting yogurt for the sour cream make a straight 1:1 substitution.
+If you plan on substituting yogurt for the sour cream, make a straight 1:1 substitution.

-Can I substitute gluten-free flour for the all-purpose flour?
 Yes, use a 1:1 substitution.
 You might need to add xanthan gum as well.
 Check the ingredient list on the gluten free flour bag to see if xanthan gum has already been added.
 If not, you will want to add xanthan gum to the recipe (which helps with binding and holding moisture for this cake).
-You can use Bob’s Red Mill gluten-free 1:1 baking flour.
-You can find it on Amazon, here.
+If you are looking for the best option for gluten free flour, I recommend Bob’s Red Mill Gluten Free 1:1 Baking Flour.

-Do I need to alter my baking for high elevation?
 This cake was made at sea level, so if you’ve had success baking cakes that were made at sea level, go ahead and make this cake as is.
 Air pressure is lower at higher altitudes so you may need to bake your cake for longer.
-I know some places suggest you up the oven temperature, but that can be risky with cake making.
+Upping the oven temperature can be risky with cake making.
 You don’t want the oven to be *too* hot because that can cause the cake to collapse.
-If you usually like to alter the recipe because you live at such a high altitude, you will find ample suggestions for how to approach this.
-Here is one example.
+Cook’s Illustrated is a great resource.

 Lemon Poppy Seed Bundt Cake